sirtyilas/PhotoShopAccounts/README.md

 ## Purpose

-To keep the account information of all users of the users API
+To have fun the account information of all users of the users API

 ## Deployment